 These regulatory and contractual frameworks establish a standard against which affected organizations are expected to comply.

 We don’t ask an IT organization to fully implement the 150 or so CIS controls.
 In fact, several of them are not appropriate for many of the mid-market and smaller business that make up the Los Angeles business and non-profit community.
-Rather, the Code makes sure that:
+Rather, the Guide makes sure that:

 For In-House IT Organizations